 SLM Funding LLC is the depositor.
-SLMA is the sole member of SLM Funding LLC.
-The predecessor entity of SLM Funding LLC, SLM Funding Corporation, was incorporated in Delaware on July 25, 1995 and was converted to a limited liability company on December 31, 2002.
-The depositor has only limited purposes, which include purchasing student loans from SLMA and other sellers, transferring the student loans to the trusts and other incidental and related activities.
-Its principal executive offices are at 11600 Sallie Mae Drive, Reston, VA 20193.
+SLM Education Credit Finance Corporation is the sole member of SLM Funding LLC.
+It became the sole member of the depositor on June 29, 2004.
+Prior to that date, the Student Loan Marketing Association was the sole member.
+We sometimes refer to the Student Loan Marketing Association as SLMA, and to SLM Education Credit Finance Corporation as SLM ECFC.
+SLM Funding Corporation, was incorporated in Delaware on July 25, 1995 and was converted to a limited liability company on December 31, 2002.
+The depositor has only limited purposes, which include purchasing student loans from SLM ECFC and other sellers, transferring the student loans to the trusts and other incidental and related activities.
+Its principal executive offices are at 12061 Bluemont Way, Reston, VA 20190.
 Its telephone number is (703) 810-3000.

-The depositor has taken steps intended to prevent any application for relief by SLMA under any insolvency law from resulting in consolidation of the depositor's assets and liabilities with those of SLMA.
+The depositor has taken steps intended to prevent any application for relief by SLM ECFC or its predecessor as sole member of the depositor, SLMA, under any insolvency law from resulting in consolidation of the depositor's assets and liabilities with those of SLM ECFC or SLMA.
 These steps include its creation as a separate, limited-purpose subsidiary with its own limited liability company identity.
 The depositor's operating agreement contains limitations including:

-- restrictions on the nature of its business; and - a restriction on its ability to commence a voluntary case or proceeding under any insolvency law without the unanimous affirmative vote of all of its directors.
+• restrictions on the nature of its business; and

+• a restriction on its ability to commence a voluntary case or proceeding under any insolvency law without the unanimous affirmative vote of all of its directors.